 - ✓ Knowledge is power learn everything you can about their plight.
-Then talk to your family, friends, and colleagues, and urge them to speak out on behalf of chimpanzees in laboratories. - ✓ Help us end the use of chimpanzees in research by contacting your House representative(s) and ask them to co-sponsor and vote favorably on the Great Ape Protection Act (GAPA) H.R.
-5852.
-This bi-partisan bill will end invasive research and testing on chimpanzees in U.S. laboratories and retire approximately 600 federally owned chimpanzees to permanent sanctuary. - ✓ Join NEAVS' Project R&R: Release and Restitution for Chimpanzees in U.S. Laboratories.
+Then talk to your family, friends, and colleagues, and urge them to speak out on behalf of chimpanzees in laboratories. - ✓ Help us end the use of chimpanzees in research by contacting your House Representative and ask her/him to cosponsor and vote favorably on the Great Ape Protection Act (GAPA) H.R.
+1326.
+Also, contact your Senators and ask them to take the lead on introducing a Senate version of the bill.
+This bipartisan bill will end invasive research and testing on chimpanzees in U.S. laboratories and retire all federally owned chimpanzees to sanctuary. - ✓ Join NEAVS' Project R&R: Release and Restitution for Chimpanzees in U.S. Laboratories.
 Visit our website at www.ReleaseChimps.org and join our action alert list now by emailing us at ReleaseChimps@neavs.org.